A Tale of Pestilence

 Battle scene with horsemen, Assyrian, about 728 BC, from Nimrud.
 (CC BY-SA 3.0)

-Eannatum’s conquest of Elam gave him the resources needed to provide an army on the march.
+Eannatum’s conquest of Elam gave him the resources to provide an army on the march.
 The lands of Elam were rich in timber, precious metals, and stone.
-Such lucrative resources brought forth more wealth from which he could draw from to pay his soldiers and to expand the ranks to aid in his desires for further conquest.
+Such lucrative resources brought forth more wealth he could draw to pay his soldiers and expand the ranks to aid in his desires for further conquest.
 Eannatum would be the first of many in the history of warfare who conquered to confiscate the wealth of those subjugated to grease the wheels of their armies.

 One fragment of the victory stele of the king Eannatum of Lagash over Umma.
 It depicts severed human heads in the beaks of vultures, and a fragment of cuneiform script.